 12 Mar Complexity costs money and wastes time, so keep your procurement strategy simple

 In this article, we’ll explore why consolidating and simplifying your supply chain is so effective.
-Read on to find out how supplier consolidation improves compliance with procurement processes, reduces financial irregularities, streamlines approval processes and increases sustainability.
+Discover how supplier consolidation improves compliance with procurement processes.
+Reduces financial irregularities.
+Streamlines approval processes and increases sustainability.

 High-performing organisations tend to have fewer suppliers.
 In fact, highly-effective procurement departments have 78% fewer suppliers than typical companies.
 But why is this so important?

 Procurement teams are the unsung heroes of enterprise organisations.
-While other departments such as Sales or Innovation enjoy the limelight, procurement are the ones agreeing the terms with suppliers, looking for savings and double-checking contracts.
+While other departments such as Sales or Innovation enjoy the limelight, procurement is the one agreeing to the terms with suppliers, looking for savings and double-checking contracts.

-Procurement teams are rarely the centre of attention, but they do have a massive impact – and a strategic, consolidated approach to procurement can lead to cost-savings, less admin, more accurate reporting, streamlined processes and better cost control.
+Procurement teams are rarely the centre of attention, but they do have a massive impact.
+Being the instigators for a strategic, consolidated approach to procurement they implement;

 More visibility of purchasing

 Most businesses will have processes in place designed to control employees’ spending.
 But inevitably, some purchases slip through the net.